godotengine/godot-docs/classes/class_packetpeer.rst

 Description
 -----------

 PacketPeer is an abstraction and base class for packet-based protocols (such as UDP).
 It provides an API for sending and receiving packets both as raw data or variables.
-This makes it easy to transfer data over a protocol, without having to encode data as low level bytes or having to worry about network ordering.
+This makes it easy to transfer data over a protocol, without having to encode data as low-level bytes or having to worry about network ordering.

 Property Descriptions
 ---------------------